 I worked from version 2 of the checkered diamonds filet crochet chart posted below — the square version that shows slightly more than three repeats.
 The result is a finished piece measuring approximately 8 inches wide by 9 inches high.
-I used 3 dc filet to crochet this piece.
-You could use 4 dc filet instead if you prefer; it’s up to you.
+I used 3 dc filet mesh to crochet this piece.
+You could use 4 dc filet mesh instead if you prefer; it’s up to you.

 Crochet Techniques You Could Use With These Checkered Diamonds Filet Crochet Charts

 I recommend using this design for filet crochet as pictured above, but feel free to use your creativity if there is another way you’d like to use it.

 I’ve crocheted a couple samples of this design using different techniques.
 I really like the results of the filet crochet version I’ve shown you here.